mefranklin6/Extron-Frontend-API/README.md

 Q: Wouldn't the GUI update slower vs writing the logic on the local processor since it has to contact an external server over the network then wait for a reply?

-A: Unless your network is awfuly slow, the user will not notice.
+A: Unless your network is awfully slow, the user will not notice.
 You have to remember that when it comes to languages you can't get much slower than Python.
 Even though you add in network latency, the processing can be exponentially faster if using a modern language like Go.
-If you're using a new Q xi procesor running Python 3.11, and a backend server running the same version of Python, there should be no noticeable difference to the user as the typical network latency on a LAN will be sub 10ms, which is much faster than your typical webpage.
-Additinally, the processor is greatly unburdened and on some systems decoupling the backend will result in significant performance improvements and faster GUI responsiveness since the processor is only handling the GUI and the API's.
+If you're using a new Q xi processor running Python 3.11, and a backend server running the same version of Python, there should be no noticeable difference to the user as the typical network latency on a LAN will be sub 10ms, which is much faster than your typical webpage.
+Additionally, the processor is greatly unburdened and on some systems decoupling the backend will result in significant performance improvements and faster GUI responsiveness since the processor is only handling the GUI and the API's.

 Q: What if the backend server goes down or the processor loses connectivity to it?